 From 1990 to 1995 they collaborated with Adolfo Natalini on a number of civic buildings, urban design projects, residential and retail developments in Italy and Europe, in particular the new Civic Centre in the heart of the City of Groningen in Holland.

-Currently Guicciardini & Magni Architects consists of five associated architects, ten senior architects alongside a young team of assistant architects and professional consultants for all aspects of the production of architecture for both public and private clients.
+Currently Guicciardini & Magni Architects consists of seven associated architects, seven senior architects alongside a young team of sixteen assistant architects and professional consultants for all aspects of the production of architecture for both public and private clients.

 They worked with us